genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/03_define-the-data-model.md

 :::

-For our simple example, we will add five fields:
+For our simple example, we shall add five fields:

 ```kotlin
 fields {